Kyle D. Johnson

 - Defended contractors in response to MSHA citations

 - Represented numerous companies before the Franklin Circuit Court, Kentucky Court of Appeals, and Kentucky Supreme Court defending favorable decisions issued by Kentucky Review Commission and seeking judicial review of adverse decisions issued by the Kentucky Review Commission.

-- Negotiated many settlements with Kentucky OSHA on behalf of clients facing alleged serious citations.
+- Negotiated many settlements with Federal OSHA, Kentucky OSHA, and Indiana OSHA on behalf of clients facing alleged serious and willful citations.

-- Regularly advise clients on OSHA procedures and assist clients with developing strategies to advocate for OSHA’s voluntary dismissal of citations.
+- Regularly advise clients on OSHA and MSHA procedures and assist clients with developing strategies to advocate for OSHA’s and MSHA's voluntary dismissal of citations.

 - Regularly advise and train clients on numerous labor-management relation issues, such as: implementing work rules that comply with the National Labor Relations Act, implementing policies and practices that comply with collective bargaining agreement, compliance with right-to-work laws, and union avoidance.